Child Protection Policy –

 - All governors, school leaders, staff and volunteers have a responsibility to establish and maintain a culture of safeguarding in order to safeguard and promote the welfare of children effectively.

 - The school is committed to offering early help to those children who need it.
-Staff are trained to be vigilant and to record and report all concerns and issues that indicate a child may require early help or that there may be a safeguarding issue to the Snr DSL without delay.
+Staff are trained to be vigilant and to record and report all concerns and issues that indicate a child may require early help or that there may be a safeguarding issue to the Snr DSL's without delay using the Safeguard online system.

-- The Snr DSL will consider all such concerns and issues and will make a judgement about whether to monitor the child’s progress, discuss with parents/carers, provide pastoral care and support, offer early help or make appropriate referrals.
+- The Snr DSL's will consider all such concerns and issues and will make a judgement about whether to monitor the child’s progress, discuss with parents/carers, provide pastoral care and support, offer early help or make appropriate referrals.
 The DSLs will record actions and decisions taken and referrals that are made.
-If early help is appropriate the Snr DSL will keep the case under constant review.
+If early help is appropriate the Snr DSL's will keep the case under constant review.

 - Staff recognise that some children are particularly vulnerable and therefore more likely to require early help or safeguarding.
 Those children include children with special educational needs and disabilities; those who are looked after by a Local Authority or were previously looked after; those living in families experiencing adult substance abuse, adult mental ill health and/or domestic abuse; and children showing signs of engaging in anti-social or criminal behaviour.